nathanmarianovsky/manualmath.com/README.md

 * edit the title and body content by directly clicking on the text
 * add inline mathematical text by invoking the dollar sign delimiters, i.e. $\sum\limits_{n=0}^\infty \frac{1}{n^2} = \frac{\pi^2}{6}$ (same as Latex)
 * add a centered mathematical environment that supports a multiline format with alignment $\eqalign{2x + 2y &= 1 \\ 3x - 7y &= 5}$ (same as Latex)
-* add a table that can be dynamically changed by inserting/removing rows and columns as needed
+* add a centered table that can be dynamically changed by inserting/removing rows and columns as needed
 * add a centered image
 * add a list (both ordered and unordered available)
 * add a link
+* add a note strictly for other contributors (will not appear on client side)
+* move the selected box down
+* move the selected box up
 * delete itself
 * toggle the display (this determines if the box will be hidden by default or not)
 * show and hide the box content